Zone 1 (Manchester Metrolink)

 Zone 1 of the Manchester Metrolink light rail network is the heart of the system where all of the other lines converge.
-Its boundaries are broadly equivalent to those of Manchester city centre, and approximately mirror the city's Inner Ring Road.
+Its boundaries approximately mirror the city's Inner Ring Road.
 Within Zone 1, first opened in 1992 as the City Zone, trams largely run along semi-pedestrianised streets rather than on their own separate alignment.

-The original route between the Altrincham and Bury lines ran to Victoria station via Market Street and High Street, and was soon joined by a branch to Piccadilly station by a three-way delta junction.
+The first City Zone route ran from Victoria station via Market Street to G-Mex (now Deansgate-Castlefield), and a branch to Piccadilly station opened later and created a three-way delta junction near Piccadilly Gardens.
 A second route between the South-West and North-Eastern parts of the network was built to ease congestion on the original line.
-Opened in 2017, the Second City Crossing (2CC) added one additional stop to the network.
+Opened in 2017, the Second City Crossing (2CC) added one additional stop to the network at Exchange Square.

-City-centre stops

-Since 2019, there are ten Metrolink stops in Zone 1, these are: